 Unlike commercial feeder fish, wild feeder fish are hosts for carrying many deadly bacteria in their slithery bodies.
 If your turtle consumes wild feeder fish, then he will be vulnerable to getting ill.

-But you might think that what about a wild turtle who you think eats wild feeder fish daily for breakfast.
+But you might think that what about a wild turtle who you think eats wild feeder fish daily for breakfast?
 Let me clear your doubts.
-Turtles in the wild aren’t known to catch that many wild fishes and eat.
+Turtles in the wild aren’t known to catch that many wild fishes and eat them.
 Most of their diet mainly consists of fiber.
-It is also hard for them to catch fishes in the wild, let alone a wilder fish.
+It is also hard for them to catch fish in the wild, let alone wilder fish.

 Therefore, turtles get too excited when you feed them fish because it is one of their most demanding game to eat in the wild.